skoef/crapvd/README.md

 # Custom Router APVertisment Daemon

-Send custom, directed IPv6 router advertisments on any network.
+Send custom, directed IPv6 router advertisements on any network.

 ## Background
 At my current employer, we run a lot of customer virtual machines in shared VLANs.